yumiweidemao/ECE445-Repo/notebooks/michael/README.md

 ## 10/16-10/22

-- Confirmed the connection method of each pin of the odor sensor on the PCB
+- Confirmed the connection method of each pin of the odor sensor on the PCB（图片2）
 - Conducted tests on the LM317 voltage regulator using an oscilloscope to successfully obtain 3.3V and 5V DC outputs
 - Rewrited Design Document